Cheapest local fixed energy tariffs for UK homes 2026

 Ignoring standing charges

-A low unit rate can be offset by a high standing charge—especially in smaller properties or second homes.
+A low unit rate can be offset by a high standing charge—especially in smaller properties or second homes, and in higher-cost regions.

 Overlooking exit fees

-If you might move or switch again, choose a fixed deal with reasonable exit fees (or factor them into savings).
+If you might move or switch again, choose a fixed deal with reasonable exit fees (the Octopus fix charges none), or factor them into your savings.

 Selecting the wrong meter type